yassinemab/react-django-docker-template/README.md

 - Basic backend testing using django tests. ✅
 - Django commands for changing app names and project name ✅

+Things to change:
+- Remove frontend from docker
+- Add tailwindcss support
+- Add support for django workers
+- Add support for websockets
+- Add support for cronjobs

 # Get started
 After forking the project, you can start the app by running `docker-compose up`.